 We conduct our primary operations out of leased space in Waltham, MA, which is intended for general office, research and development, laboratory use, and light manufacturing.
 Our Waltham, Massachusetts property is comprised of a lease with BP Bay Colony, LLC and a sublease of office space with AMAG Pharmaceuticals, Inc. We have rights to the leased space in Waltham through July 30, 2030.
 We also lease an office space containing a one room suite with workplace capacity for six individuals, which is located in Houston, Texas.
-The lease expires in September 2022.
-We additionally sublease a facility from ElevateBio containing 2,879 square feet of office space, which is located in Cambridge Massachusetts.
-The sublease is based on a month-to-month lease and was terminated effective January 31, 2022.
+This lease will terminate effective March 31, 2023.
+We additionally lease an office space containing a one room suite with workplace capacity for four individuals located in Dublin, Ireland.
+This lease expires on December 31, 2023.
 We believe that our current facilities are sufficient to meet our current and near-term needs and that, should it be needed, suitable additional space will be available.